 1.5.2.
 Legal assistance in appeals

 The aforementioned AMIF-funded pilot project on legal aid, which was carried out up until 31 January 2021, also covered assistance in the preparation of appeals before the court.
-As mentioned above, the project has been extended until 31 July 2021.
+As mentioned above, it ended on 31 July 2021.